vitorzagoo/vitorzagoo/README.md

 ### Hi there 👋, I'm Vitor Oliveira Zago

-I'm a passionate Software Developer with a focus on backend and mobile development.
+I'm a passionate Software Engineering with a focus on backend and mobile development.

 I thrive on building efficient and scalable applications and working with innovative technologies.

 Currently, I'm pursuing a **Bachelor’s Degree in Information Systems** at **University of São Paulo (ICMC/USP)** and working as a **Software Engineering Intern at Nubank**.

 ### Beyond code 🎮

 When I'm not coding, I love spending time with my brother — whether it's hanging out or playing some games together

 ---